 The Fermi Large Area Telescope (Fermi-LAT) is a gamma-ray experiment installed on the Fermi Gamma-ray Space Telescope.
-It takes data since 2008 and detects photons in the energy range between 30 mega-electronvolts (MeV) and 300 giga-electronvolts (GeV).
+It has been detecting photons in the energy range between 30 mega-electronvolts (MeV) and 300 giga-electronvolts (GeV) since 2008.

-Large field of view and almost continuous monitoring of the whole sky make it an ideal instrument to study both constant sources as well as flaring and burst-like sources, such as flairs of supermassive black holes in other galaxies, gamma-ray bursts, and solar flairs.
+The large field of view and almost continuous monitoring of the whole sky make it an ideal instrument to study both, constant as well as flaring and burst-like sources, such as flares of super-massive black holes in other galaxies, gamma-ray bursts, and solar flare.

 Fermi-LAT has detected thousands of gamma-ray sources in our Galaxy and beyond.
-Most of the sources are active galactic nuclei, which are supermassive black holes that accrete matter and emit a jet pointing towards us.
+Most of the sources are active galactic nuclei, which are super-massive black holes that accrete matter and emit a jets pointing towards the Earth.
 LAT has detected more than 200 pulsars in our Galaxy, which significantly improved our understanding of the physics of these fascinating objects (the previous gamma-ray telescope, EGRET, detected only 6).
 Fermi-LAT has also made some unexpected discoveries, such as the gamma-ray emission from novae.